Balthazar de Ganay

 Working first as business affairs in charge of international coproductions, Balthazar rose to the rank of producer, making documentary prime time events for French and international television (France 2, M6, ZDF, BBC, NHK, National Geographic etc.).

-In 2019, alongside the production of Algiers Confidential, a four-part drama mini-series for Arte France and the ZDF, LIONFISH FILMS is partnering with producer Philippe Alessandri (WATCH NEXT MEDIA) to finance a TV drama development slate destined for the international market.
+In 2019, alongside the production of Algiers Confidential, a four-part internationally co-produced drama mini-series for Arte France and German pubcaster ZDF, LIONFISH FILMS partnered up with producer Philippe Alessandri (WATCH NEXT MEDIA) to finance a TV drama development slate destined for the international market.
+Algiers Confidential is distributed by About Premium Content and will Tx on Arte France and ZDF in Q4 2021.